g-leech/argmin-gravitas/_posts/2025-11-09-paper-ai-tigers.markdown

 confidence: 70%
 importance: 7
 wordcount:
-warnings:   Obsolete by March 2026
+warnings:   "Obsolete by March 2026.
+CoI: I've been a contractor for the big Western labs in the past and am long Google."
 categories: AI, hypothesis-dump
 where:      "Bristol"
 ---